 - If the subscription allows the creation of 3 groups, the total capacity for the Documents is 40 GB: 10 GB for every group and 10 GB for private documents of the administrator.

 - Conditions to create a group

-The maximum number of groups you may create is determined by your subscription type.
+The maximum number of groups you may create is set by your subscription.